-Before I started a blog I didn’t really look or research what goes into it.
+Before I started a blog I didn’t really look or research what goes into it and didn’t seek much blogging advice.
 I just saw others doing it and thought “I want to do this too!”.
 Of course if you are considering starting a blog or have just started one, I’d recommend doing the opposite of what I did.
 Its always good to research anything before you do it, especially when it involves the internet.

 Blogging advice can vary, what I think works for me and my blog might not be the same case for you or another blogger.
 We don’t all have the same audiences, we don’t all have the same opinions and preferences in style and colours.
 Everybody has different thoughts and processes they follow.

 Today I wanted to share the blogging advice I have learnt whilst blogging, in hopes it helps you on your blogging journey too!

 I will scream this from the rooftops until I’m blue in the face if it means you take this on board.
 One thing I have learnt is that you should be consistent.
 Back in 2015 when this blog first started I posted as and when I wanted to.
 Now there is nothing wrong with doing this of course, but if you want to see growth in your blog you need to follow a schedule.
 I have seen both sides of the coin, because I wasn’t consistent and I wasn’t hitting my goals and now I am, I’m hitting more of my goals.

 Seeing other bloggers be consistent has really helped me to understand how important this is for you and your blog.
 It can be tough to stick to a schedule but so worth it.
 Utilise the scheduler, its there for a reason!